The Dyson V10 has the most potent Dyson motor, multiple cyclones and redesigned airflow meaning the cleaning performance rivals large upright vacuums.

 - Excellent filtration system

-The first thing that sticks out when you gaze at the V10 is how lightweight it is, at only 2.7 kilos, despite having the most advanced motor Dyson has ever produced.
+The first thing that sticks out when you gaze at the Dyson Cyclone V10 Absolute is how lightweight it is, at only 2.7 kilos, despite having the most advanced motor Dyson has ever produced.

 We could also quickly notice that the dust canister on the V10 is much bigger than previous cordless models such as the Dyson V8.

 The dust canister on the Dyson has a capacity of 0.76 litres.

-The V10 comes with a docking station for recharging as well as storing the vacuum.
+The V10 comes with a docking station for recharging as well as storing the cord free stick.

 The direct-drive cleaner head was an excellent tool for handling all kinds of carpet.